Investor RelationsProduct Login

 Cyberthreats are no longer an emerging risk and as such, need to be an embedded part of an entity’s overall risk management profile, updated as threats evolve.
 While companies recognize cybersecurity is a higher priority today, roughly 40% still don’t have a chief information security officer (CISO).
 While that may in part be a function of a company’s size or complexity, for those that have CISOs, one-quarter remain on the job for just one year.
 The situation may be worse in many local governments, which often have fewer resources to compete for talent with the private sector and may outsource all IT needs.
 This underscores the challenge facing corporate, government and not-for-profit debt issuers: rising cybersecurity incidents, higher costs to combat them, and an imbalance in the executive and risk management experience needed to manage them properly.
 In an ever-more-connected world, the risk of systemic attacks resulting in damaging financial and reputational consequences keeps increasing.
 How insurers respond to this risk may also have far-reaching consequences, particularly should they move to exclude systemic attacks from claims.

-Risks from cyberattacks continue to evolve, and entities must adapt to keep pace with new threats.
-While data breaches, ransom demands and distributed denial-of-service attacks have had limited impacts on ratings to date, the sufficiency of capital and liquidity will surely be tested for some.
+Risks of cyberattacks continue to evolve, and entities must adapt to keep pace with cyber threat trends.
+While data breaches, hacker ransom demands and distributed denial-of-service attacks have had limited impacts on ratings to date, the sufficiency of capital and liquidity will surely be tested for some.
 These trends could have significant credit implications, particularly if issuers fail to adopt proper risk management.
 S&P Global Ratings partnered with S&P Global Market Intelligence to explore cybersecurity trends facing the market that could significantly affect organizations of all kinds, from businesses to governments and not-for-profits worldwide.

 Cybersecurity by the numbers